redstonerti/java_project_b/README.md

 - Added comments in main to explain what each function does
 - Changed `printDetails()` in **User** and getAverageRating() example for the movie inception to print the average with 2 decimals of accuracy
 - Completely reworked the `recommendByContent()` method of the **Recommender** class
+- Complete main rework to increase clarity and decrease clutter